hsasctf/lxctf/docs/local.md

 Recommended OS is: Xubuntu/Lubuntu 16.04 Desktop 64 Bit

+# Root on ZFS

 Installed manually as described in https://github.com/zfsonlinux/zfs/wiki/Ubuntu-16.04-Root-on-ZFS

 Use `tank` instead of `rpool` in each command!

 create dataset `tank/lxd` using `zfs create tank/lxd`

+# ZFS Partition

+Instead of Root on ZFS it's also possible to have a partition formatted with ZFS with a pool named `tank`.
+Then just create the dataset `lxd` using `zfs create tank/lxd`.

 ## LXD Production setup